frijoles001/BTT-PITFT5_V2_Mount_Voron2.4/README.md

 My assembled picture shows the reset button access hole off by 2.5mm, this is corrected in the final model I just didn't have a picture.

+update: edit by allenrowand added to account for screen variances/clearance;   specifically the white connector between the direction switch and reset button .
+Thanks!

 Required parts (BOM) is the same as those provided by smaseface so you could just follow his guide.

 BOM: